oroinc/documentation/platform/architecture/tech_stack.rst

 API Client
 """"""""""

-The architecture of the third-party application that connects to Oro application via :ref:`the API <web-services-api>` is not limited by the Oro application architecture.
+The architecture of the third-party application that connects to the Oro application via :ref:`the API <web-services-api>` is not limited by the Oro application architecture.
 The API client may be implemented as a separate custom web application, custom mobile application, ERP system, ETL service, etc.

 Server Side
 ^^^^^^^^^^^